jorchard/CodingClub/march24.md

 print(f'YOU GOT IT!
 The number was {secret_number}')
 ```

-Wouldn't it be easier if the program told you if the secret number is higher or lower after each guess?
+Wouldn't it be easier if the program told you whether your guess was too high or too low?
 **Add a few lines of code to replace the `#=====` line** telling the user if their guess was higher or lower than the secret number.

 <details>